 Other compounds that can reduce red spots include coconut oil, cocoa butter, and dandelion root.
 Dandelion root powder can be mixed into a tea, which improves liver function and detoxifies your body.
 A healthy diet, reduced sun exposure, and regular exfoliation can help as well.

 The acids in yogurt can lighten dark spots, while bacteria in yogurt have enzymes that can break down melanin.
 Just rub the yogurt onto dark spots and wait until it dries, and then rinse with water.
 You can also mix yogurt with antioxidant- and bioflavonoid-containing herbs such as mustard powder, Aloe Vera gel, or turmeric/curcumin powder.

 Take a liquid capsule, break it open, and apply it directly to dark spots.
 Allow the vitamin E to soak in.
 Its anti-inflammatory, antioxidant, and healing properties can leave your skin looking clearer.

 A dermatologist can treat skin spots with prescription treatments.
 Be sure to see a health care professional if any spots become asymmetric, larger, develop uneven borders, or change color or shape, as this can be a sign of cancer.

 Other treatment options include laser therapy.
 It can treat age and other spots quickly while providing longer-lasting results.
-To decide the best option for you, consult with LDI’s dermatologist in Los Angeles, Covina, or Newport Beach for skin care tips and personalized treatments to get rid of brown and red spots.
+To decide the best option for you, consult with LDI’s dermatologist in Covina for skin care tips and personalized treatments to get rid of brown and red spots.